 Love shopping?
 Shop at ROW DTLA: Banks Journal features menswear organic cotton, PVC, and phthalate-free inks.
 Polyester made from repurposed soda bottles.
 Designers use FS- approved paper on swing tags and catalogs.
 GALERIE.LA offers up women’s clothing and home décor.
 The team at GALERIE.LA prioritizes designers who use sustainable production methods and employ ethical business practices to benefit people and communities.

-Vegan Fashion Week takes place at the California Market Center in Los Angeles from October 10-15.
-Get your tickets here.
+Vegan Fashion Week took place at the California Market Center in Los Angeles from October 10-15.